Vladislav-Jovanov/LEDIndicator/README.md

-# BouncyButton
+# LED Indicator
-Software approach to avoid bouncy effect on mechanical buttons
+Class that allows you to use LED for blinking or turining it on or off